 Visitors to our websites

 When someone visits our websites we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
-These cookies are used to collect information about how visitors use our website.
-We use the information to compile reports and to help us improve the website.
 The cookies collect information in an anonymous form, including the number of visitors to the website and blog, where visitors have come to the website from and the pages they visited.

 People who contact us via social media